Savitri (2016 film): Production

-Filming

 The film was launched on 27 June 2015 in Hyderabad.

 Soundtrack

 Shravan, who worked with Sadineni in his previous directorial venture, Prema Ishq Kaadhal, was roped in to compose the soundtrack and background score.
 The soundtrack was released on 4 March 2016 at a glittering ceremony with Nandamuri Balakrishna as chief guest.

+Release

+A premiere of the film was held on 31 March 2016.

+Reception

+A critic from Filmfare wrote that "Apart from some sequences before the climax, even the second half doesn't evoke any interest.
+But it's worth watching".